KARAN-D05/Computing_Machinery_from_Scratch/RAM_V4/Readme_v4.md

 ## Loading the Program
 - Each instruction has to be entered manually through the initial load pins, then make Load_Ix pin high and the instruction will be stored.
+- Make sure to remove instruction from initial load pins after loading it in the memory, if not program will keep executing that instruction.
-- Same steps have to be followed for further instrcution loading
+- Same steps have to be followed for further instruction loading
 - Ix_y, x=1,2,3,4 is the sequence in which instuctions will be executed

 ## Arithmetic Operation Signals